 In order to assess the utility of our method for a practitioner, we conducted a comparative evaluation study with a domain expert.
 The fiber tracking data used in our experiments were obtained from DTI brain data sets scanned from four volunteers.
 We first obtained initial candidate clusters by applying the single linkage hierarchical clustering algorithm, with a distance measure adapted from [3].
-Note that the adapted distance measure does not prevents curves with radically different lengths to be in the same cluster.
-Let \mathcal{D} represent the similarity matrix obtained using this distance measure.
 We used the cut-off threshold of 3 (set heuristically to produce reasonable cluster sizes).
 The expert has significant experience with DTI and uses fiber-track models (integral curves) generated from DTI data sets in clinical research regularly.
 We compared three methods.
-The first one is our slicing-based method described above; we used M=50 slices for each candidate cluster.
-The second method applies the single-linkage hierarchical clustering algorithm on \mathcal{D} for the candidate cluster, with the objective of obtaining two sub-clusters.
+One is our slicing-based method described above; we used M=50 slices for each candidate cluster.
+The second method consists of applying the single-linkage hierarchical clustering algorithm on an affinity sub-matrix for the candidate cluster, with the objective of obtaining two sub-clusters.
 In other words, this method finds the optimal split of the appropriate subtree in the original dendrogram.
-The third method applies the spectral clustering algorithm as does our method, but it uses the similarity matrix \mathcal{D} .
+The third method applies the same spectral clustering algorithm as does our method, but the affinity matrix is computed from the curve distances D{ij} rather than using slices.